blmhemu/ESP32-MFRC522/README.md

 Full documentation in a week or two.

 # UPDATE
-This repo is no longer maintained.
+This repo is no longer maintained by me but PRs and forks are welcome.
 Sorry for any inconvenience.